danialg09/hotel-booking-system/README.md

 ### ⚡ Notes

+- Authentication is now done by sending a JWT Bearer Token in the Authorization header.
 - All requests/responses use **DTOs**
 - Kafka streams **UserRegistrationEvent** and **BookingEvent**
 - Statistics stored in MongoDB can be exported via **CSV endpoint**